Content

 The men from the clinical trial who applied the topical finasteride solution to their scalps for one week showed similar results to those who took 1mg of oral finasteride for the same amount of time.
 Specifically, scalp DHT was reduced by 68 to 75 percent when topical finasteride was used, compared to 62 to 72 percent with the oral tablet.
 Researchers also found that the topical solution was well-tolerated.

-Another study in the Indian Journal of Dermatology comparing the effects of topical finasteride gel to the oral tablet form was carried out on 45 male androgenetic alopecia patients.
-The patients used the gel twice a day for six months, while the finasteride tablets were used once a day.
+Another study in the Indian Journal of Dermatology compared the effects of topical finasteride gel to the oral tablet form on 45 male androgenetic alopecia patients.
+The patients used the gel twice daily for six months, while the finasteride tablets were used once daily.

 By the end of the study, both groups saw similar positive effects on hair growth.